Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Related Works

 \subsection{Variable Impedance in Teleoperation}

 Determining appropriate impedance parameters for teleoperation remains a challenge.
-Variable impedance control can be broadly categorized by how the stiffness is specified: explicitly by the human operator, implicitly via physiological signals, or automatically via task-based rules.
+Variable impedance control can be broadly categorized by how stiffness is specified: explicitly by the human operator, implicitly through physiological signals, or automatically through task-based rules.

-\textit{Explicit Specification} -- Prior works have developed interfaces that allow users to explicitly shape the stiffness ellipsoid using a tablet interface \cite{peternel2021independently}, a foot pedal \cite{klevering2022foot}, or interactive visualizations in Virtual Reality \cite{rosales2024interactive}.
+\textit{Explicit Specification} -- Prior work has developed interfaces that allow users to shape the stiffness ellipsoid using a tablet interface \cite{peternel2021independently}, a foot pedal \cite{klevering2022foot}, or interactive visualizations in virtual reality \cite{rosales2024interactive}.
 However, manually tuning a full stiffness matrix is cognitively demanding and often requires domain expertise.
-Recently, Hernandez \textit{et al.} \cite{hernandez2025stiffness} introduced a haptic co-pilot that guides the operator to switch between discrete stiffness levels, simplifying the decision-making process.
+Recently, Hernandez \textit{et al.} \cite{hernandez2025stiffness} introduced a haptic co-pilot that guides the operator to switch between discrete stiffness levels.

 \textit{Implicit Estimation} -- To achieve more natural modulation without manual input, the Tele-Impedance framework \cite{ajoudani2012tele} estimates the human operator's arm stiffness using electromyography and maps it to the robot.
-This allows the robot to mimic the human's variable stiffness behaviors implicitly, though it requires additional physiological sensing hardware.
+This allows the robot to mimic the human's variable stiffness behavior implicitly, though it requires additional physiological sensing hardware.

 \textit{Rule-Based Automation} -- Alternatively, semi-autonomous methods reduce operator burden by regulating impedance using sensor feedback and task-specific heuristics.
 These methods typically adjust stiffness magnitude rather than orientation.
 A common pattern is to modulate only the stiffness magnitude, for example by increasing stiffness with measured external force to stabilize initial contact \cite{muratore2018enhanced}, adjusting stiffness from shear force to prevent object slip during grasping \cite{popken2023adaptive}, or switching between a small number of impedance modes based on visually detected grasp phases \cite{huang2021semi}.
 While effective in their target settings, these rules are closely tied to specific sensing cues and hand-crafted phase definitions, which limits their flexibility.